-For example, to substitute potatoes for fruit at breakfast, there must be at least two cups of dark green, red/ orange, beans/peas (legumes), or the other vegetable subgroup offered at breakfast during the same week.
+For example, to substitute potatoes for fruit at breakfast, there must be at least two cups of dark green, red/orange, beans/peas (legumes), or the other vegetable subgroup offered at breakfast during the same week.

 - 6. Daily and Weekly Minimums for Meat/Meat Alternate - a.
 Although there are no daily or weekly maximums for each grade group, menu planners must not exceed the caloric limits.
 In addition, using lowfat preparation methods and specifying lowfat and low-sodium commercially prepared meat/meat alternates will be helpful in meeting the dietary specifications for fat and sodium. - b.
-To help lower the cost and operational concerns of schools regarding the meal patterns, there is no requirement for meat/meat alternate at breakfast. - 7.
-Whole Grain-Rich Requirement - a.
+To help lower the cost and operational concerns of schools regarding the meal patterns, there is no requirement for meat/meat alternate at breakfast.

+- 7. Whole Grain-Rich Requirement (7CFR 210.10(c)(2)(IV)(B) and 7CFR 220.8(c)(2)(IV)(B)) - a.
 There are daily minimum and weekly minimum quantities of grains for grade groups.
-Although at this time there are no maximum quantities, menu planners must stay within the weekly range maximum calories for each grade group.
-All grain products must be whole grain-rich, except that to be credited to the whole-grain requirement once the weekly minimum requirement is met, any non-whole grain-rich product can be served as an extra.
-The extras must be included in the analysis, and all SFAs must still meet the requirements for calories, sodium, and saturated fat.
-Under Offer versus Serve, cashiers must know that the non-whole grain-rich products would NOT count toward the required food items for a reimbursable meal. - b.
-Although at this time there are no maximum quantities, menu planners must stay within the weekly range of maximum calories for each grade group. - c.
-Refer to page CM-45 (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/Breads Chart]). - 8.
-Desserts
+Although there are no maximum quantities, menu planners must stay within the weekly range maximum calories for each grade group.
+Half of the weekly requirements of grain products must be whole grain-rich.
+All SFAs must still meet the requirements for calories, sodium, and saturated fat. - b.
+Although at this time there are no maximum quantities, menu planners must stay within the weekly range of maximum calories for each grade group. - Refer to page CM-43-44 (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/ Breads]

+8. Desserts

-Schools may count no more than two grains-based servings (2 oz equivalents) per week toward the grains requirement.
+Schools may count no more than 2 oz equivalent grains-based servings per week toward the grains requirement in the Lunch program.
 Desserts need to be whole grain-rich.
-As with other parts of the rule, this requirement will help schools stay within the dietary specifications.
+In the Afterschool snack program, sweets are limited to only twice per week.

-- 9. Milk - a.
-Under the meal pattern requirements, schools MUST offer only lowfat and fat-free milk.
-If flavored, the milk must be fat-free.
+- 9. Milk (7CFR 210.10(d)(1)(i), 7CFR 210.11(m)(1), and 7CFR 220.8(d)) - a.
+Under the meal pattern requirements, schools MUST offer only lowfat and fat-free milk flavored or unflavored.
 This requirement will help schools stay within the caloric ranges. - b.
 To encourage children to drink milk, schools must offer at least two varieties of milk.
 These varieties may include lactose-free or lactose-reduced milk as long as they are either lowfat or fat-free and meet nondairy beverage nutrient requirement. - c.
-Schools must offer at least two varieties of milk to students from the following selection: - Lowfat, unflavored - Fat-free, unflavored or flavored - Fat-free or lowfat, lactose-reduced or lactose-free - d.
+Schools must offer at least two varieties of milk to students from the following selection: - Lowfat, unflavored or flavored - · Fat-free, unflavored or flavored - Fat-free or lowfat, lactose-reduced or lactose-free - Unflavored offered at each meal service - d.
 The provision for milk substitution beverages for students with dietary limitations has not changed.
-(Refer to milk substitution form on pages CM-130 and CM-139.)
+(Refer to milk substitution form on page CM-124.) - e.

-- e.
 Milk substitution beverages can be offered to students with special dietary needs (not disabilities) in place of milk.
 The request must be in writing and from the parent or authorized medical authority.
 Substitutions are made on a case-by-case basis.
 Milk substitution beverages are not intended for general consumption.
-The milk substitutes must meet Nutrition Standards for nondairy substitutes, including nine specific nutrients (calcium, protein, vitamin A, vitamin D, magnesium, phosphorus, potassium, riboflavin, and vitamin B1) (page CM-131). - f.
+The milk substitutes must meet Nutrition Standards for nondairy substitutes, including nine specific nutrients (calcium, protein, vitamin A, vitamin D, magnesium, phosphorus, potassium, riboflavin, and vitamin B12) (page CM-120). - f.
 Water does not substitute for fluid milk.
 However, in accordance with the Healthy and Hunger-Free Kids Act of 2010, water must be available to students during meal service.
 Operators may not offer water as an alternative to milk, as water is not considered part of the reimbursable meal.
 Schools who have a water fountain in the dining area are meeting this requirement.
 (Reference Memo SP-41-2015)